UAlbertaALTLab/morphodict/docs/glossary.md

 semantically marked form.
 Unlike a [stem] or [root], a lemma is always a valid [word form].

+In a dictionary, the definitions of a lemma implicitly provide definitions for the inflected forms of the lemma.

-> ⚠️  **FIXME** — this next paragraph makes at least two contradictory
+> ⚠️ **FIXME** — in itwêwina, we have been associating additional definitions
-> statements:
->
->  - a head is a lemma
->  - non-lemma wordforms may be heads
->
+> with non-lemma wordforms.
+This is somewhat at odds with typical linguistic
-> If a non-lemma wordform is a head, and a head is a lemma, then a non-lemma
+> usage, where a lemma is the canonical form of a lexeme.
+Then, providing a
-> would be a lemma.
->
-> ‘nîminâniwan’ is a head wordform in the *Cree Words* toolbox file,
+> definition for a wordform implies that the wordform is its own lexeme.
-> with its own definition, and is also an inflection of the lemma
-> *nîmiw*.
-So it’s a head but not a lemma, right?
->
-> Also phrases can be heads.
->
-> Maybe we could say instead, “In a dictionary, the definitions of a lemma
-> implicitly provide definitions for the inflected forms of the lemma.
-> Non-lemma wordforms may also have additional definitions.” ?

 If a term is defined in a dictionary, its [head] will be the lemma. e.g., you might not find a definition for "smartphones" in a dictionary of